Max Olding and Pamela Page: Pamela Page

 Pamela Harcourt Page was born on 4 April 1934.
 She won an Empire Overseas Scholarship to study at Trinity College of Music, London, where she was awarded the Maude Seton Prize for the most outstanding student.
 She later performed on BBC radio and television and gave solo and concerto performances in London and the English counties.
 She was subsequently accepted into Walter Gieseking's master class in Saarbrücken.

 Back in Australia, Page provided the close-up scenes of the pianist's hands in Wherever She Goes, a 1951 biographical film about Eileen Joyce (whose character was otherwise played by Suzanne Parrett).

 During the 1950s and 1960s, Pamela Page was a pianist for the Australian Broadcasting Commission, now known as the Australian Broadcasting Corporation (ABC), including as a solo pianist.

 Page has performed as a pianist in a recording with the Queensland Symphony Orchestra.

 Page gave many concerto performances in all capital cities, recitals on ABC radio, live TV appearances and also hosted a TV children's show.

 Later, Page was appointed senior lecturer at the Faculty of Music, University of Queensland.

 Pamela Page is also a painter, and has performed Mussorgsky's Pictures at an Exhibition accompanied by the display of her art.

 Pamela Page has recorded solo piano examination repertoire for the Australian Music Examinations Board.

-Pamela Page is a Life Member of the Accompanists Guild of Queensland, Inc.
+Pamela Page is a Life Member of the Accompanists Guild of Queensland.

 In 2011, she (along with Olding) received a Doctor of Music honoris causa from the University of Queensland, where she had been employed in a teaching capacity since 1968.